-Our main research focus on the study of clathrate hydrates, from the SCIENCE (fundamental) to the ENGINEERING (applied), so that we can further our understanding of their properties and develop solutions for their application.
+Our research centers around WATER as a sustainable functional material, in particular when combined with gases to form a crystalline phase, known as CLATHRATE HYDRATES.
+These phase change properties of water can be tuned depending on the gas(es), temperature, and pressure, making clathrate hydrates a versatile functional material relevant to numerous areas as shown below.
+Our study on clathrate hydrates ranges from the SCIENCE (fundamental) to the ENGINEERING (applied), so that we can further our understanding of their properties and develop solutions for their application.

 Chemical & Biological Engineering Department | Colorado School of Mines | Golden, Colorado 80401